 We creatively respond to their needs and concerns, for example, from 2015 we have worked with the Urban Environment Management Society (UEMS) to help raise awareness of pressing health issues (teeth cleaning and hand-washing) in the brick factories of Nepal.
 We also assisted them to gain insights into the health and welfare of the itinerant families working there.

 Generally speaking we are contractors.
-For the last five years we have spent eight weeks a year in India and Nepal on our project Make Do Tell.
+For the last six years we have spent eight weeks a year in India and Nepal on our project Make Do Tell.
 We raise funds to support this through crowd-sourcing and a small dedicated supporter base who contribute to our annual fund-raising campaign; sometimes we receive an honorarium.

 The organisations with whom we work provide staff, and many community leaders and teachers donate their services.
 These are essential and committed participants in Artists in Community International.
 These are the people who invite and encourage the community members to participate, who are translators, sharers of valuable insights, organisers of spaces, transport, materials and at times accommodation.
 They are the essential link between us and the communities in which we all work.